dan-ftp/fusion-conclusion/_posts/2026-02-26-how-general-fusions-reactor-will-work-or-wont.md

 General Fusion has spent over two decades on finding less-bad plasma targets to compress and dealing with hydrodynamic instabilities in their liquid metal liner.
 Yet, the company has barely improved plasma performance relative to the Lawson criterion and is no closer in time to their own commercialization predictions than when the company started.

 General Fusion’s decision to go public is more likely a sign of financing-of-last-resort than of really being ready for commercial fusion energy production.

+### About the author

+<p><a href="https://www.linkedin.com/in/dan-brunner/" rel="noreferrer">Dan Brunner</a> has a PhD in Applied Plasma Physics from MIT.
+He is one of the co-founders and former Chief Technology Officer of <a href="https://www.cfs.energy/" rel="noreferrer">Commonwealth Fusion Systems</a> (CFS), "the world's largest and leading commercial fusion energy company."
+He built and led the team of scientists and engineers that did the conceptual design of <a href="https://www.cfs.energy/technology/sparc" rel="noreferrer">SPARC</a>, the D+T tokamak being built by CFS to demonstrate net fusion energy before 2030.
+He is now advising fusion investors and startups through <a href="https://futuretech.partners/" rel="noreferrer">Future Tech Partners</a>.</p>